DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 and purpose in the context of their incompatibility with the present day political order.

-# Chapter 2: From the Freedom of Speech to the Global Panopticon
+# 2. From the Freedom of Speech to the Global Panopticon

 In order to understand the difficulties of upholding the Internet’s global consistency and coherence, we should start by considering what